 Raffle tickets.
 “Kissing Cam.”
 Just what, exactly, might we infer about webinars from a ballgame?
+This is a post for those who want to challenge “normal” webinars and webcasts.

 Today’s post is brought to by David Carr, founder of a groundbreaking Toastmasters group that is entirely virtual.
 As you might imagine, this meant rethinking what a speech contest looks like.
 The process was well-thought out, hiccups were minor, and I thought there was something to be learned from the David's club's experience.
 Please join me in thanking David for sharing here.